sigvt/masterchat/MANUAL.md

 import { Masterchat, stringify } from "masterchat";
 import { isSpam } from "spamreaper";

-// `credentials` is an object containing YouTube session cookie or a base64-encoded JSON string of them const credentials = {
+// `credentials` is an object containing YouTube session cookie, or a base64-encoded JSON string of the object const credentials = {
   SAPISID: "<value>",
   APISID: "<value>",